 # How We Reduced Support Tickets by 41%

-When a fintech client came to us with over 2,000 support tickets per month and a team overwhelmed by repetitive questions, we didn't just build another chatbot.
+When a fintech client approached us with over 2,000 support tickets per month and a team overwhelmed by repetitive questions, we didn't just build another chatbot.
 We developed a support copilot that truly understands context, learns from interactions, and becomes smarter over time.

 ## The Problem